prototypefund/ifc-hive/app/client/README.md

   });
 ```

-# Test Preperation
+# Test preparation

-If you want to run 2 non-headless sessions simultanusly make sure to select diffrent Browsers
+If you want to run 2 non-headless sessions simultaneously make sure to select different Browsers

 ```
 docker-compose up --build -d
 cd app/client
 ```

-## Integration Test non-headless for Development or Debuging
+## Integration Test non-headless for Development or Debugging

-Runs a Test against the RAW app via with Browser For Test Development/Debuging
+Runs a Test against the RAW app via with Browser For Test Development/Debugging

-1) -> Test Preperation
+1. -> Test Preparation

 ```
 yarn test:integration
 ```

 ## Integration Test Headless

-Runs a Test against the RAW app via Comandline
+Runs a Test against the RAW app with your favorite Terminal

-1) -> Test Preperation
+1. -> Test Preparation

 ```
 yarn test:integration:ci
 ```

-## Component Storybook Test non-headless for Development or Debuging
+## Component Storybook Test non-headless for Development or Debugging

-Runs a Test against the Storybook RAW app via Comandline
+Runs a Test against the Storybook RAW app with your favorite Terminal

 ```
 yarn test:component
 ```

 ## Component Storybook Test Headless

 ```
 yarn test:component:ci
 ```

+Work flow Create Dynamic Imported Widget tests for new page called lets call it`MYPAGE`.
+We start with the Cypress for integration.

+1. copy and rename the page boilerplates (`_boilerplate.vue` and `_boilerplate.component.cy.js `)

+2. adapt the URL/endpoints in the prepareTest() function in `MYPAGE.component.cy.js`

+3. create an empty definition in your "API/Database" (now visit.json)

+4. restart the Cypress for integration
+   -> Test will fail, if there are widgets in the definition but not on the page.

+5. add your widgets to the definition in your "API/Database"  (now visit.json)

+6. restart the Cypress for integration
+   -> Test will fail if there is no test template for the widget.

+7. copy and rename the widget template `_boilerplate.component.template.cy.js`

+8. writing the test template

+9. redo Cypress E2E and fix your Errors until tests passes.

+10. restart the Cypress for Storybook
+        -> Test will fail, if `MYPAGE.stories.js` is missing, fix it.

+11. restart the Cypress with Integration